iinancyyii/codewithgirlscriptblr/Medium/2D Array/README.md

-#Objective
+# Objective

 <hr>
 Today, we're building on our knowledge of Arrays by adding another dimension.
 Check out the Tutorial tab for learning materials and an instructional video!

-##Context
+## Context

 Given a *6X6* 2D Array, :

->
-1 1 1 0 0 0
+> 1 1 1 0 0 0
 0 1 0 0 0 0
 1 1 1 0 0 0
 0 0 0 0 0 0
 0 0 0 0 0 0
 0 0 0 0 0 0
->

-We define an hourglass in  to be a subset of values with indices falling in this pattern in 's graphical representation:
+We define an hourglass in  to be a subset of values with indices falling in this pattern in A's graphical representation:

 a b c
   d
 e f g

-There are  hourglasses in , and an hourglass sum is the sum of an hourglass' values.
+There are 16 hourglasses in A, and an hourglass sum is the sum of an hourglass' values.

-#Task
+# Task
 Calculate the hourglass sum for every hourglass in , then print the maximum hourglass sum.

-#Input Format
+# Input Format

 There are  lines of input, where each line contains  space-separated integers describing 2D Array ; every value in  will be in the inclusive range of  to .

-#Constraints
+# Constraints
 >- -9 <= A[i][j] <= 9
 >- 0 <= i, j <= 5

-#Output Format
+# Output Format

 Print the largest (maximum) hourglass sum found in A .

-#Sample Input
+# Sample Input

 1 1 1 0 0 0
 0 1 0 0 0 0